FriendsOfSymfony/FOSUserBundle/Resources/doc/command_line_tools.md

 ```

 If you specify the `--inactive` option, then the user that you create will no be
-able to login until he is activated.
+able to log in until he is activated.

 ``` bash
 $ php app/console fos:user:create testuser --inactive